Jelmerro/vimrc/README.md

 - Use commands such as :Files or :Rg to fuzzy search code, text or file names

+### Fugitive

+- Use many commands such as :Gblame or :Gdiffsplit to access git within Vim

+### Illuminate

+- Automatically highlights the same words in a relatively light gray color

+### Instant Markdown

+- The preview won't open automatically
+- Open the preview with the custom :MD command

 ### One Dark

 - Theme for code, FZF sub-windows, the statusline, the tabs and even terminals

+### Snippets

+- A collection of snippets that will be suggested by COC
+- Use the Tab key to expand the highlighted snippet

 ### Suda